 It may push you to design your mobile marketing strategies, targeting only younger generation aging from 18-24 years.

-But, it is an absolute mobile marketing myth.
+But, it is one of the absolute mobile marketing myths.

 If you limit your strategies to only generation Y, you are losing out your potential business from other generations.